CrazyJoeShow/hw-02-aboutMe-jrl/README.md

 # hw-02-aboutMe-jrl

-- This is a from scratch project by myself so take it easy on me!
-It really is, as I'm sure you can tell when you get into the application.
-Which is an about me portfolio and contact info webpage.
+- This is a replication excersize of a portfolio page with 3 separate links.
+As I'm sure you can tell when you get into the application.

+* With some help but started from scratch to build the pages.

 - The first step to take open any browser.
 - Second, open the provided link.
 - You are brought to my "homepage" with a small bio about myself and some information for the HW. in this case a sort of electronic portfolio to add to a resume.